-[Video] Roth IRA Explained: Contributions vs. Conversions, and More
+Roth IRA Explained: Contributions vs. Conversions, and More

 Tim discusses the difference between Roth IRA contributions and Roth IRA conversions.
 He also outlines the benefits of Roth IRAs.

-Quick answer: A Roth contribution is totally different froma Roth conversion.
 To make a Roth contribution, similar to any retirement plan contribution, you have to have “earned income.”
+There are also limits to how much you can contribute to a Roth IRA.
+See Roth IRA Contribution Limits for 2025 below.

 So, Roth contributions and Roth conversions are two completely different ways to get money into a Roth IRA.

-Now, for a bit more color, I’m going to discuss the benefits of a Roth IRA, Roth IRA distribution rules, and the Roth IRA contribution limits for 2024.
+Now, for a bit more color, I’m going to discuss the benefits of a Roth IRA, Roth IRA distribution rules, and the Roth IRA contribution limits for 2025.

 What is a Roth IRA?